kakao-tech-campus-2nd-step2/android-map-refactoring/README.md

 Saved search keyword list

-- Words are not duplicated and recently serached word are added later
+- Keywords are not duplicated and recently serached keyword are added later
+- Can search to select saved search keyword
-- When clicked x button, saved search word is erased
+- When clicked x button, saved search keyword is erased

 Search result list

 - There are at least 15 search results
 - Search results have search word as categories
-- Selected item is added to the saved search word list
+- Selected item is added to the saved search word list, and display location on the kakao map